dspeyer/dspeyer.github.io/magic.md

 When you cast a spell from a school both magic sources support, you may split the cost between them, as if you had cast two spells, one from each source, whose ratings sum to the original rating.

 #### Necromancy
 Prerequisites: Summoning (infernals)
 When using the Create Body Summoning effect for an infernal, you can use a fresh chordate corpse in place of the usual blood and claws.
 An infernal that inhabits this body gains the animal's senses, movement modes and natural weapons.
-It also gains access to the host's memories, and can use the host's skill ranks and feats (though if both spirit and host have ranks in the same skill, they do not stack).
+It also gains access to the host's memories, and can use the host's feats, physical skill ranks and half other skill ranks (though if both spirit and host have ranks in the same skill, they do not stack).
 If the nerves connecting the corpse's brain and heart are severed, the body becomes unsuitable for possession.

 #### Spells of Power
 Choose a linked skill.
 Increase save DCs for spells from schools with that skill by +2.